Arrays

 $FloatArray[0] += 100.0

-Elements of an array containing string literals can be accessed with string variables:
+Elements of an array containing string literals can be accessed using string variables:

 // initializing first three elements of the $strings array